 The principle of contributory negligence

-- Behaving improperly, endangering themselves or others.
+- Misbehaving, endangering themselves or others.

 - Failing to report equipment or workplace defects that pose a risk to health and safety.